SiPMsim/SiPMSiM/Readme.txt

 ### Optical Crosstalk geometrical distribution ###

-Distance based (from firing microcell and sum should be equal to one) exemple:
+Distance based (from firing microcell and sum should be equal to one) example:

 <propertyvector name="CROSSTALK_DISPERTION" >
 	<ve value="9.32349329e-01"></ve>